Th3Kh3d1v3/Th3Kh3d1v3.github.io/README.md

-# Ledger Crypto Hardware Wallet Discount
+# Crypto Discounts

-Contains link to get 20% discount on Ledger Nano X or Nano S Plus
+Contains link to get 20% discount on crypto walllets and exchanges